Four Effective Ways To Kill Bed Bugs In Pillows

 bed bug covers get rid of bed bugs

-Once the room has been treated, we recommend you use bed bug mattress and box spring encasements.
-The Clean Rest Pro Encasements comes ready-to-use as purchased and require no additional tools to install.
+Once the room has been treated, we recommend you use a bed bug mattress and box spring encasements.
+The Clean Rest Pro Encasements come ready to use as purchased and require no additional installation tools.

-When used properly, bed bugs will be unable to cross through the encasement in any direction, which either protects your mattress from infestation or entombs any bed bugs inside so they die out.
-These bed bug encasements are sold in a wide variety of sizes, so be sure to get the right covers for your mattress.
+When used properly, bed bugs cannot cross through the encasement in any direction, which either protects your mattress from infestation or entombs any bed bugs inside so they die out.
+These bed bug encasements are sold in a variety of sizes, so be sure to get the right covers for your mattress.

 Prevention